 The Tax Cuts and Jobs Act (TCJA) was signed into law on December 22, 2017, by President Donald Trump.
-The TCJA made major changes to the United States Tax Code by lowering corporate and individual tax rates, increasing the standard deduction, limiting certain itemized deductions, eliminating personal exemptions, and vastly expanding the child tax credit.
+The TCJA made significant changes to the United States Tax Code by lowering corporate and individual tax rates, increasing the standard deduction, limiting certain itemized deductions, eliminating personal exemptions, and vastly expanding the child tax credit.

-All business owners whose taxable income (in italics because it involves some adjustments to calculate for purposes of §199A) falls below certain thresholds (discussed below) qualify for the 20% deduction.
-For owners whose taxable income exceeds these thresholds, however, the source of business income becomes important.
-For these taxpayers, qualifying income is income derived from any U.S. business other than a specified service trade or business.
-A specified service trade or business is a for-profit activity whose main asset is the reputation or skill of its employees or owners.
-As a result, service business such as those practicing law, accounting, healthcare, consulting, and financial services do not qualify for the 20% deduction when the owner’s taxable income exceeds the thresholds discussed below.
+Every business owner who’s taxable income (in italics because §199A involves a few technical adjustments) falls below a certain threshold (discussed below) qualifies for the 20% deduction.
+When an owner’s income exceeds these thresholds, however, the source of business income becomes relevant.
+Taxpayers who operate Specified Service Trades or Businesses will not qualify for the QBI deduction when their income exceeds these levels.
+A specified service trade or business is a for-profit activity whose principal asset is the reputation or skill of its employees or owners.
+As a result, many owners that practice law, accounting, healthcare, consulting, and investing do not qualify for the deduction.

-Real Estate Agents were originally considered a specified service trade.
-After all, what is a real estate agent’s main asset if not his or her skill or reputation?
-Tax professionals considered real estate sales a specified service trade or business until a heavily lobbied carve-out inserted in the §199A Proposed Regulations (pg.
-62) excluded real estate agents and brokers from the specified service definition.
+Real Estate Agents were initially considered a Specified Service Trade.
+After all, what is a real estate agent’s primary asset if not his or her skill or reputation?
+Fortunately, some heavy-duty lobbying by professional associations encouraged lawmakers to create a special carve-out and remove real estate agents and brokers from the specified service definition.